Microtome/websocket-serial-server/README.md

 * [ ] Use something like Rustache to manage the html template?
 That way brackets don't need doubling up.
 * [ ] Reduce the usage of String in favor of &str?
+* [ ] "Wrote" response message, should we return a hash of the data that was written so integrity can be verified?

 ## Limitations